mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

-# Right to Trial Act of 2024
+# Right to Trial Act

 ## Section 1.
 Short Title and Findings

 ### 1.1 Title
-Cited as the "Right to Trial Act of 2024."
+Cited as the "Right to Trial Act."

 ### 1.2 Core Findings
 1. **Current System Failures**